 - Add the butter to a large pot.

 - As the butter melts, add the chopped onions and celery.

 - After sauteing the onions and celery for about 5 minutes, add the flour to make a roux. *You can use olive oil to make the roux, but the soup won’t be as rich.

 A roux (pronounced ROO) is an important part of many soups and sauces.
 In this soup, the roux is used as a thickener and a way to make the soup smooth and velvety.
 A roux helps with consistency and texture and can turn a lackluster dish into a culinary masterpiece.

 There is actually very little cream or milk in most of my creamed soups.
-The cream changes the texture, color and mouthfeel.
-But using too much can detract from the overall flavor and mouthfeel, so don’t overdo the cream!
+The cream changes the texture, color, and mouthfeel.
+But using too much can detract from the overall flavor and mouthfeel, so don’t overdo the heavy whipping cream!

 Chef Dennis Tip:

 Use a rubber spatula to make sure you get in all the corners of the pot to release any roux that may be stuck in the pan.